EDITOR IN BOOK PUBLISHING

 - Discussion: What is the difference between an editor and reader?

 Unpack the magic behind acquisition: what draws an editor to a manuscript, and how vision, market awareness, and value drive decisions.
-Demo a query letter, explore comps, and see how to translate assessment into acquisition strategy.
+Learn to break down query letters, explore comps, and see how to translate assessment into acquisition strategy.
+And watch an editor break down a story in a real-time live demo!

 - Evaluation criteria